Police officer fighting for his life after crash while on duty is named

 The force confirmed on Sunday they had arrested a fourth person, a 37-year-old woman, from Slough, on suspicion of assisting an offender and perverting the course of justice.

-Speaking to reporters near the scene, Detective Superintendent Will Crowther, said: “On Thursday, one of our officers was seriously injured whilst simply doing his job.
+Speaking to reporters outside a police building in Taplow, Buckinghamshire, Detective Superintendent Will Crowther, said: “On Thursday, one of our officers was seriously injured whilst simply doing his job.
 He is currently in hospital with life-threatening injuries.

 “We are now in a position to confirm that the injured officer is Pc Christopher Miller from our Roads Policing Unit.